Blockade of Yemen: Houthi movement response

-Abdul-Malik al-Houthi as the leader of Yemen's Ansar Allah (Houthi) movement has vowed retaliatory attacks in reaction to the blockade.
-Recently, al-Houthi protested against “tightening the blockade” by addressing the adherents of Houthis through television.
-Since, Saudi Arabia has imposed a hard blockade on about all the air, sea ports and land of Yemen after Yemenis launched a solid propellant and scud-type missile against the international airport of King Khalid which is located thirty-five kilometers north of Riyadh as the capital of Saudi, in reaction to Saudi Arabia's devastating aerial bombardment campaign over Yemenis.
+Abdul-Malik al-Houthi, the leader of Yemen's Ansar Allah (Houthi) movement, vowed retaliatory attacks in reaction to the blockade.
+In 2023, the Houthis protested against the tightening of the blockade by addressing the followers of their movement through television.
+Since, Saudi Arabia has imposed a hard blockade on about all the air, sea ports and land of Yemen after Yemenis launched a solid propellant and scud-type missile against the international airport of King Khalid which is located thirty-five kilometers north of Riyadh as the capital of Saudi, in reaction to Saudi Arabia's devastating aerial bombardment campaign over Yemenis and its blockade.
 Abdul-Malik al-Houthi declared that they are aware that what (targets) could cause big trouble and of course how to reach them.

 The leader of Ansar Allah emphasized that Saudi Arabia and UAE are within range of the missiles, and Yemeni's UAVs will begin bombing the targets over Saudi Arabia.
 Abdul-Malik al-Houthi also warned the companies and investors who are in UAE that all companies in UAE ought not to consider United Arab Emirates as a safe country from now on.
 He also said to invaders that they ought not to commit aggression to Al-Hudaydah if they want to protect their oil tankers.